Master of Public Health (MPH)

 This program is offered online and can be completed in as few as 18 months.
 You will choose from three specializations depending on your area of focus, which include: Health Promotion, Community Mental Health, and Healthcare Administration.
 In the online MPH degree program, you will learn essential, effective ways to share your knowledge of preventive medicine and establish public health initiatives that make a measurable impact on community and global health.
 You will learn from diverse and doctoral-trained faculty and have access to internship and networking opportunities designed to prepare you for career success.

 The National University Master of Public Health program is accredited by the Council on Education for Public Health.
-In June 2021, the CEPH Council found the NU MPH program compliant in all 35 of 35 criteria and granted a seven-year term of accreditation until July 1, 2028.

 The Western Association of Schools and Colleges (WASC) accredits public and private schools, colleges, and universities in the U.S.